IIM Calcutta (IIM C) Selection Criteria Admission PGP 2019-21 batch

 |If (Bachelor’s degree is from the list X)

-For work experience, a maximum of four points will be awarded based on the length of service as on January 31, 2018.
+For work experience, a maximum of four points will be awarded based on the length of service as on January 31, 2019.
 (Please refer Table 5 below).
 However, only managerial work experience after graduation will be considered.
-Training/Project work/work done as an integral part of curricular requirement will not be considered.
+Training/Project work/work done as an integral part of the curricular requirement will not be considered.

 Table 5: Points for work experience in completed months